 Prepping Furniture for Paint

-I use 80 grit sandpaper on my orbital sander.
-I run this all over the piece of furniture until I have sanded every inch.
+I used 80 grit sandpaper on my orbital sander.
+Run the sander all over the piece of furniture until you have sanded every inch.
+Once sanded, wipe everything down to remove the dust.

-Priming Furniture
+Prime Furniture

-I recommend ALWAYS priming raw wood.
-Even though paint has a primer in it.
+I recommend ALWAYS priming raw wood, even though paint has a primer in it.
 You will always get a better finish if you prime first.
 Priming helps to control wood bleeding.
-I like to use Zinsser's primer, it is affordable and does a great job.
+I like to use Zinsser's primer because it is affordable and does a great job.
+If your wood is still bleeding through your primer you have 2 options.

 - Use an oil-based primer.
 Kilz has a great one at Home Depot